cmdctl/f2p/README.md

 - `P2PSHARE_PORT`: Port number for the server (default: 9000)
 - `P2PSHARE_HOST`: Host address for the server (default: <http://localhost:9000>)

+## Memory Usage

+The application handles large files efficiently by streaming them directly through the HTTP request/response cycle without loading the entire file into memory.
+This allows for the transfer of files of any size without memory constraints.

 ## Building from Source